mo7amedaliEbaid/cities-finder/README.md

 # Cities Finder

 By Applying Bloc pattern principles,
 I developed a simple flutter app and named it "Cities Finder".
+Provides the location , population , time and weather for any city you search for.
+A Responsive Ui for all mobile sizes and orientations.

 ## Getting Started